Creating a Long-Term Care Plan for a Family Member with Dementia

 You Are Not Alone

 Unfortunately, dementia is a diagnosis that many families face.
 Although the future seems daunting, you are being proactive by thinking ahead.
-Speak with one of our experienced attorneys at Parks Zeigler, PLLC, to get the legal side of things covered.
 Speak with a financial advisor about how the coming years will look for your finances.
 With a detailed plan and a group of professionals around you, you can focus on caring for your loved one in the way they need.